taxamo/taxamo-python/flask-stripe-example/README.md

 We're using `TAXAMO_PRIVATE_TOKEN` environment variable.
 It is recommended to use test token for this tutorial.

-We will also be using sessions, so for example we use cookie-based implementation:
+We will also be using sessions, so for example we use cookie-based implementation (please remember to update secret_key to a different value):

 ```
 app.secret_key = '\xa7Ca\xc5|w\xf6\x9a\x9a\xae\xa6\x87\xce\xf8\xa8\x82\xd7\xea\x96Kz\x9a\xf4\xae'
 ```

-=== Pre-calculating tax ===
+### Pre-calculating tax

 Before we proceed with the transaction, we should present the actual price to the customer.
 We can use customer's IP address to guess their country, but we need to provide them with ability to alter that information.